ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     `local switch = script.parent:GetChildren()[2]` tells the script we are defining a local variable named `switch` and what object in the hierarchy our new variable corresponds to.

-2. Left click on the Switch folder and select “Enable Networking” from the drop down menu.
+2. Left click on the Switch folder and select "Enable Networking" from the drop down menu.

     <image />

     Any time a variable is defined in the script as an object in the hierarchy (like we just did with the `switch` variable) the object in the hierarchy must be marked as networked.
-You can read more about networking here (TODO: link).
+You can read more about networking [here](networking_reference.md).

-    The Switch folder should now read: “**Switch (networked)**”.
+    The Switch folder should now read: "**Switch (networked)**".

 ## Step 4: Rotating the switch